chiguireitor/skeincoin-wallet/README.md

 Welcome to _Skeincoin Wallet_, a standalone Skeincoin payment app for your Android device!

-Forked from Andreas Schilbach's Bitcoin Wallet.
+Forked from Andreas Schildbach's Bitcoin Wallet.

 This project contains several sub-projects: